brabentil/Eventify-Campus/README.md

 ---

 Thank you for using Eventify!
-If you encounter any issues, feel free to [open an issue on GitHub](https://github.com/your-username/eventify/issues).